Comfort Crew—Pediatric Hospice Care

 Pain and symptom Management

 The death of a child brings with it a range of unique and ongoing challenges for the individual and the family.
-Our bereavement specialists, trained in helping families navigate the loss of a child, will be available throughout the child’s illness and after the death.
-Family counseling and individual support is available for up to a year after the loss of a child.
+Our bereavement specialists, trained in helping families navigate the loss of a child, will be available throughout the child’s illness and following the death.
+Family counseling and individual support is available for up to a year following the loss of a child.

 “Losing our son, Michael so soon after his birth, was an extremely painful experience for my husband and me.
 We were fortunate to have the support and care from Hospice of Westchester...”